talwrii/learn-sight-reading-through-improv-and-musescore/readme.md

 i.
 You only seem to be able to add notes on one stave at a time, and you seem need to manually select the stave to enter notes on.
 Again my Rii keyboard helps here because it has a little keyboard.
 It would be great if there was a keybinding to switch stave. ii.
 Switching off the midi controller seems to make muse score forget the its current midi controller.
 Additionally, sometimes muse score will pick the wrong controller if two devices are attached.
 You can, however, fix this by going into preferences > I/O and selecting the controller.

+## Problems

+I am occassionally experiencing situations where muse score stops accepting midi input.
+This [blog post discusses this](https://www.cmuse.org/musescore-midi-input-not-working/).

+Some suggestions from this include:

+* Resetting muse score to factory settings through the help menu.
+* Channels may be wrong.
+A midi input device send on different channels and an instrument listens on a particular channel.
+There seems to be [no gui option to change channel](https://musescore.org/en/node/138681) but you can manual unzip and the `mscz` file and edit the `mscx` file to change or see the channel that an instrument on the stave expects.
+You may need to ensure that your keyboard is on channel 0.